backdrop-contrib/style_settings/README.txt

-https://drupal.org/project/style_settings is intended for theme and module maintainers but can be used for customisations by anyone with basic coding skills (for example to provide patches for projects that could use some CSS to be configurable).
+https://drupal.org/project/style_settings is intended for theme and module maintainers but can be used for customisations by anyone with basic coding skills (for example to provide a patch for projects that could use some CSS to be configurable).
 It might simply be needed because a theme or module declares it as a (soft-)dependency.

 Allows any module or theme to have their CSS attributes configurable from the UI just by wrapping default CSS values in a code comment.
 These are then substituted in a separate rewritten CSS file by Drupal variables or theme settings.
 The CSS is functional even if this module is not installed.

 All is cached so the performance impact is neglectable.
+The rewritten CSS files are included in the CSS aggregation mechanism.

 ### How to add configurable CSS to your module or theme? ###